lucas-matt/blog/source/_drafts/microservice-mtg-1.md

 ![Spooky Part](ghost.jpg)
 <div style="text-align: right"><sub><sup>["green sheet spook"](https://www.flickr.com/photos/halloweenstock/8117718787/) ([CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)) by [creepyhalloweenimages](https://www.flickr.com/people/halloweenstock/)</sup></sub></div>

-But I'm not here to blindly praise the wonders of a microservice architecture - and admittedly there are many potential benefits available to you - but rather I'm here to start the discussion around the scary bits; the parts that can keep you up at night in a cold sweat and make your work-day feel like herding wildcats around a data centre.
+But I'm not here to blindly praise the wonders of a microservice architecture - and admittedly there are many potential benefits available to you - but rather I'm here to start the discussion around the scary bits, the parts that can keep you up at night in a cold sweat and make your work-day feel like herding wildcats around a data centre.

-A microservice system is a distributed systems, and distributed systems are **hard**!
-Let's consider, in turn, a number of different areas in which you must become proficient to avoid falling into traps within your microservice architecture.
-Specifically the pitfalls to avoid, and some common strategies to employ to achieve this.
+A microservice system is a distributed system, and distributed systems are **hard**!
+Over the next few posts in this series we'll consider a number of different areas in which you must become proficient to avoid falling into one of the myrid traps surrounding a microservice architecture.
+More helpfully, we'll also consider a number of common strategies to help you traverse this landscape safely.
+Specifically these topics will include subjects such as: strategies for breaking up your services, evolving them independently, and handling failure elegantly.

 # Next Time